PiRogueToolSuite/PiRogueToolSuite.github.io/content/docs/pirogue/setup/index.md

  2. We need to create WireGuard peers, and configure the VPN on e.g. phones to be analyzed.

+Here, we assume :
+ * a DNS record exists already, pointing to the public IP address of the PiRogue.
+ * port `80` and `443` from your public IP address fully translate to your PiRogue respective ports

-Assuming a DNS record exists already, pointing to the public IP address of the PiRogue, requesting a certificate and adjusting the web server configuration can be done this way:
+Requesting a certificate and adjusting the web server configuration can be done this way:

 ```shell